couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 We recommend deploying GCE nodes via an Instance Group Manager (IGM) as it improves reliability and simplifies the addition and removal of nodes.

+Machines with 16 cores and more will have higher I/O limits than machines with fewer cores.
+For this reason we recommend 16 core machines for most applications.

 ### Memory Allocation

 Couchbase recommends allocating 85% of system memory to the database.
 When using MDS this can be tuned between data, query, etc. The templates currently allocate 50% for data and 15% for index.
 This can be adjusted after deployment.